bastie/JavApi4Swift/README.md

 This project provides a Java like API in 100%-pure Swift instead bridging to Java virtual machine.
 In result you do not need a Java virtual machine.
 On the otherside you can port Java code to Swift without Big-Bang step by step.

-This project use [MinD](https://sword-lang.org/sword-entwicklungsrichtlinien.html) pattern and reduce dependency with eat other great resources.
+This project use [MinD](https://sword-lang.org/sword-entwicklungsrichtlinien.html) pattern to reduce dependency and eat other great resources.

 ## License